Rainymood/rainymood.github.io/_essays/software.md

 ## Keep your feedback loop short

 Try to make your feedback loop as fast as possible.
 This means for example having lightweight objects and writing tests for those objects.
 This means for example disabling steps in the pipeline so that you can run the tests faster.
-I am debugging a Docker pipeline now and I do not want to wait for the docker build every time but I am not changing the code, so I just disable the step so I can get faster to where the point that I'm trying to fix things.
-Make your feedback loops short so you get quick and timely feedback.
+I am debugging a Docker pipeline now and I do not want to wait for the docker build every time, but I am not changing the code, so I just disable the step, so I can get faster to where the point that I'm trying to fix things.
+Make your feedback loops short, so you get quick and timely feedback.

-# Tests
+# Generic test advice

+Generic testing advice.

-## If tests are hard to write then something is wrong with your code
+## If writing tests is hard, something is wrong with your code

-It is often the case that the tests suite is slow and that tests are hard to write.
-If this is the case then something is wrong with your code.
-Code should be designed in such a way that the tests are easy to write.
+It is often the case that test suites are slow and that tests are hard to write.
+If this is the case then that probably means that there is something wrong with your design.
+Code should be designed in such a way that tests are easy to write (and fast).

 ## Tests should prove the correctness of your code

-Testing and Debugging: Write automated tests to verify the correctness of your code.
-Test individual modules in isolation, and then test the system as a whole.
-Debugging should be systematic and based on a clear understanding of the code.
+Write tests to verify the correctness of your code.
+When someone is reviewing your PR he should not read your code to check the correctness of it.
+Your tests should prove the correctness of your code.

-## Tests can not capture all bugs

-## Production bugs should always be turned into a new bug
+## Bugs in production should always be turned into a new test

+When a production outage occurs or some bug occurs in production.
+You want to make sure that it gets turned into a new test case that you can run.
+Because how are you otherwise going to make sure that this bug won't appear again?
+This is what we call a regression.

 ## Unit tests should be fast